bbc/rd-apmm-python-lib-mediatimestamp/README.md

 ### Requirements

 * A working Python 2.7 or Python 3.x installation
-* BBC R&D's internal artifactory pypi server set up as a source for pip (if installing via pip)
 * BBC R&D's internal deb repository set up as a source for apt (if installing via apt-get)
 * The tool [tox](https://tox.readthedocs.io/en/latest/) is needed to run the unittests, but not required to use the library.